 There was a great article published recently on 10 pre-listening activities by Hall Houston.
-This inspired me to contribute this article that has 10 fun and engaging pre-reading activities.
+This inspired me to contribute to this article that has 10 fun and engaging pre-reading activities.

 What is pre-reading?

 What the learner brings to the reading will affect how she or he understands what they read.
-Many people argue that it can be very important in helping the learner understanding what they read.
+Many people argue that it can be very important in helping the learner understand what they read.
 In other words, pre-reading activities can help learners prepare for the reading activity.

 What are the benefits of pre-reading?

 There are several benefits to doing pre-reading activities.
 Pre-reading activities can help the learner to be more prepared for what they are about to read.
 It can help them anticipate the topic of the reading.
 In doing this, they can also prepare themselves for the kind of language, vocabulary, and even grammar that might be used in the text.
 In addition, if done in the right way, it can encourage the learners to want to read and maybe even increase their motivation to read.

 Here are 10 pre-reading activities to use in class.

 Prepare one or two simple questions related to the topic of the reading.
 Ask the class to make two rows facing each other.
 Then, encourage your learners to ask each other the questions, but warn them that they only have 60 seconds to do so.
 Once the 60 seconds are up, one of the rows rotates so each learner has a new partner.
 Repeat the process several times.

 Encourage the learners to have a discussion about the topic of the reading.
 Prepare four or five sentences with various opinions relating to the reading.
 Read them out to the class and then place them around the room.
 Encourage the learners to go and stand near the opinion that they agree with the most.
 Then encourage that group to prepare reasons for agreeing with that particular sentence.
 Once they have done this, the learners can then interact with people from other groups to share their opinions and reasons.